aknot242/f5xc-lab-mcn-practical/labapp/app/markdown/lb.md

 ### **Exercise 1: AWS Cloud App**

 For the initial exercise, make the cloud application running in AWS available to the UDF environment.
-Build an origin pool and load balancer based on the following criteria:
+Build an origin pool and load balancer based on the exercise requirements.

 <ul class="list-group">
   <li class="list-group-item">